-Historically, the Company has financed its operations and met its capital requirements primarily through funds generated from operations, the sale of our securities, borrowings from lending institutions and sale of facilities that were not fully utilized.
+Historically, the Company has financed its operations and met its capital requirements primarily through funds generated from operations, the sale of its securities, borrowings from lending institutions and sale of facilities that were not fully utilized.
 The Company believes it has access to adequate resources to meet its needs for normal operating costs, capital expenditures, mandatory debt redemptions and working capital for its existing business for at least twelve months from the date of this filing.
-These resources include cash and cash equivalents, a credit agreement with PNC Bank, National Association ("PNC Bank"), the possible securitization of European and domestic trade receivables, the revolving credit facility and cash, if any, provided by operating activities.
-The Company's estimate as to how long it expects its existing cash to be able to continue to fund its operations is based on assumptions that may prove to be inaccurate, and it could require capital resources sooner than currently expected, which the Company believes it will have access to.
+These resources include current cash and cash equivalents, ModusLink's credit agreement with MidCap Financial Trust, IWCO's revolving credit facility, and cash, if any, provided by operating activities.
+The Company's expectations regarding its ability to use its existing cash to continue funding its operations are based on assumptions that may prove to be inaccurate, and the Company may require capital resources sooner than currently expected.
+While the Company believes it will be able to access this additional liquidity based on existing information, the assumptions underlying this belief may also later prove to be inaccurate.

-At October 31, 2019 and July 31, 2019, the Company had cash and cash equivalents of \$41.2 million and \$32.5 million, respectively.
-As of October 31, 2019, the Company had working capital deficit of \$(42.5) million, which was primarily driven by the Company's lease liabilities, accrued pricing liabilities which the Company believes will not require a cash outlay in the next twelve months and the additional liabilities assumed because of the acquisition of IWCO Direct (the "IWCO Acquisition").
-At October 31, 2019, the Company had a readily available borrowing capacity under its revolving credit and security agreement with PNC Bank of \$7.2 million.
-The term of the PNC Bank credit facility expires on December 31, 2019.
-At October 31, 2019, IWCO had a readily available borrowing capacity under its revolving facility of \$23.0 million.
+As of January 31, 2020 and July 31, 2019, the Company had cash and cash equivalents of \$30.2 million and \$32.5 million, respectively.
+As of January 31, 2020, the Company had a working capital deficit of \$44.6 million, which includes accrued pricing liabilities and certain tax related liabilities which the Company believes will not require a cash outlay in the next twelve months.
+As of January 31, 2020, ModusLink had a readily available borrowing capacity under its revolving credit facility of \$6.8 million.
+As of January 31, 2020, IWCO Direct had a readily available borrowing capacity under its revolving facility of \$19.0 million.
 The Company believes it will generate sufficient cash to meet its debt covenants under its credit facilities to which certain of its subsidiaries are a party and that it will be able to obtain cash through its current and future credit facilities, if needed.